Yo-kai-Sei-shin-kage/slag/README.md

 # FYI

 Slag is pre-1.0 and under active development — I'm one person building it, and it's taken 6 years to reach this point.
+I have only recently made a public repository for this because I finally feel like it is ready for others to try, even if incomplete as far as my personal standards are concerned.
 What's here now is fully capable and I use it daily for real projects (including the engine for a co-op survival game).
 Some syntax and APIs may still shift as I push toward the core goals: raw CPU performance and simplicity.
 My goal is for Slag to be seen as a serious tool, not just an experiment.
 If you try it and hit issues, please report them — include your hardware specs and OS/version so I can dig in.